Veteran Malayalam actor GK Pillai dies at 97 - ExBulletin

-Veteran Malayalam actor G Kesava Pillai, known as GK Pillai, considered one of the longest-serving players in the industry, has died aged 97, family sources said here.
-A constant presence in film and television series for the past 65 years, he has breathed his last at home here following age-related illnesses, they said.
+G Kesava Pillai, widely known as GK Pillai, a veteran Malayalam actor who was considered one of the industry’s oldest performers, died on Friday at the age of 97, family sources said.
+He died at his home, they claimed, after suffering from age-related issues.
+He had been a constant presence in movie and television soap operas for the previous 65 years.

-Known for his deep voice, rugged physique, and unique articulation style, Pillai has starred in over 320 films and a handful of soap operas during his sprawling career.

-Born in 1924 in Chirayinkeezhu in the district, he joined the army at the age of 16.
+Pillai, known for his deep voice, sturdy body, and distinct articulation style, has appeared in over 320 films and a handful of soap operas over his long career.
+He entered the army at the age of 16 after being born in Chirayinkeezhu district in 1924.

-After completing his 12-year military service, he returned to his home country and paid off his desire to act.

-His acquaintance with evergreen actor Prem Nazir paved the way for him to enter Garland City and Snehaseema, a 1954 film, was his first theatrical release.
+He returned to his home country after completing his 12-year military service.
+His friendship with veteran actor Prem Nazir paved the way for him to break into the film industry, and “Snehaseema”, a 1954 feature film, was his first film appearance.

-Although he established himself as an actor through villainous roles, he played a handful of lovable character roles during his subsequent career in movies and series.
+Although he made a name for himself as a villain, he also played a few endearing character roles in films and series later in his career.
+Some of his well known films are “Snapaka Yoyannan”, “Sthanarthi Saramma”, “Ashwamedham”, “Aromal Unni”, “Choola”, “Harichandran”, “Karyasthan” and others.

-Snapaka Yoyannan, Sthanarthi Saramma, Ashwamedham, Aromal Unni, Choola, Harichandran, Karyasthan and so on were some of his popular films.
+He was best known for his appearances in the films “vadakkanpaattu”, which are based on traditional songs from the medieval period.
+He also became one of the few artists to have performed his own stunts.

 Sources